yellowbean/absbox-doc/docs/source/modeling.rst

 There are two types of `Conditional Action`, which are same in with "IF" / "IF-ELSE" clause in programming language

 ``If``
-  waterfall actions follows will be executed if certain ``Condtion`` is met.
+  waterfall actions follows will be executed if certain :ref:`Condition` is met.

   .. code-block:: python